108

 Personnel

-Whatever he was asked [about the Way of Buddha], Master Jinhua[1] simply stuck up his finger.[1]
-Hinton: Master Million-Million.
+Whatever he was asked (about the Way of Buddha), Master Jinhua simply stuck up his finger.[1]

 He had a boy attendant whom a visitor asked, “What kind of teaching does your master give?”[2]